Hardik-S/DuckDuckGo/README.md

 Utilizes similar concepts to 3 & 7 program with image recognition.
 Utilizes widgets produced by Jeremy Howard's team.

-To use yourself, please upload the .txt files containing duck URLs to colab/ jupyter and drag to a folder named ducks.
+To use yourself, please click on the DuckDuckGo.ipynb file and upload the .txt files containing duck URLs to colab/ jupyter and drag to a folder named ducks.
 The program automatically creates it the first run through if you forget.
 Should achieve ~90% accuracy following second round of fitting.